ericyoc/quantum_computation_refresher_poc/README.md

 # Quantum Computation Refresher

 ## Refresher Description
-This refresher provides a comprehensive refresher on the fundamental concepts and principles of quantum computation.
+This refresher provides a comprehensive review on the fundamental concepts and principles of quantum computation.
 It covers a wide range of topics, from the mathematical foundations to the practical applications of quantum algorithms and circuits.
 The refresher aims to equip you with a solid understanding of quantum computing concepts and their implementation using popular quantum computing frameworks such as Cirq (Google).

 ## Course Objectives
 By the end of this refresher, you will be able to: